M. T. Vasudevan Nair: Early life and education

 Madath Thekkepaattu Vasudevan Narayanan Nair was born on 15 July 1933 in the village of Kudallur, then in Ponnani Taluk (now in Pattambi Taluk, Palakkad District).
 His birthplace fell under Malabar District in erstwhile Madras Presidency of the British Raj.
 He was the youngest of four children born to T. Narayanan Nair and Ammalu Amma.
 His father was in Ceylon, and he spent his early days in Kudallur and in his father's house in Punnayurkulam, a village in the present-day Thrissur district.
 Although his family did not nurture an interest in reading, Nair started writing at an early age and had his work published in magazines.

-MT attended Malamakkavu Elementary School and then Kumaranelloor High School.
+Nair attended Malamakkavu Elementary School and then Kumaranelloor High School.
 He had to break education after high school, and when he joined college in 1949, he was advised to opt for the science stream as it was felt that a degree in science secured a job faster than any other degree.
 He obtained a degree in chemistry from Victoria College, Palakkad in 1953.

-MT taught mathematics in Pattambi Board High School and Chavakkad Board High School for over a year and worked in M.B.
+Nair taught mathematics in Pattambi Board High School and Chavakkad Board High School for over a year and worked in M.B.
 Tutorial College, Palakkad during 1955–56.
 He also worked as a gramasevakan at a block development office in Taliparamba, Kannur for a few weeks before joining Mathrubhumi Weekly as subeditor in 1957.